SRP Peak Hours 2026: The Full Schedule Every East Valley Homeowner Needs

 Drop your thermostat to 72-74°F before the 2pm peak window starts.
 Then let it drift up to 78-80°F during peak.
 Your AC runs less during the expensive window, reducing both energy costs and demand spikes.

-Level 2 EV chargers pull 7-10 kW — more than your AC.
-Charging during peak hours will destroy your demand charge.
+Level 2 EV chargers pull 7-10 kW, more than your AC.
+Charging during peak hours will spike the demand charge.
 Every EV has built-in charge scheduling.
 Set it for 8pm or later.

 Pool pumps draw 1-2 kW and often run 6-8 hours.
 Schedule them for early morning (before 2pm) or overnight.
 Many Arizona pool owners run pumps from 4am-10am to stay entirely off-peak.

-This is the most impactful move for SRP customers.
+This is the highest-leverage move for SRP customers.
 A Tesla Powerwall 3 or EcoFlow DELTA Pro Ultra charges from solar or off-peak grid power, then discharges during the 2-8pm peak window.
 This can cut your peak demand by 50-70%, saving $50-100/month in demand charges alone.

 APS customers save on energy arbitrage (buy cheap, use during expensive hours).
-SRP customers save on energy arbitrage plus demand charge shaving — a double benefit that makes the battery payback period significantly shorter.
+SRP customers save on energy arbitrage plus demand charge shaving.
+That double benefit makes the battery payback period noticeably shorter on SRP than on APS.

-If you have solar panels on SRP, you're on the Customer Generation Plan.
+If you have solar panels on SRP, you are on the Customer Generation Plan.
 The peak hours are the same (2-8pm weekdays), but there are important nuances:

-- Late afternoon is the danger zone — solar production drops at 6-7pm but your AC is still running, creating a demand spike
+- Late afternoon is the danger zone.
+Solar production drops at 6-7pm but the AC is still running, creating a demand spike.

-- $32/month service charge applies to all solar customers on SRP
+- The $32/month service charge applies to all solar customers on SRP.

 This is exactly why batteries are essential for SRP solar customers.
 They cover that 6-8pm gap when solar fades but peak pricing continues.